-- Systemic enzyme therapy– this involves taking large doses of proteolytic (protein dissolving) enzymes that are taken on an empty stomach.
-They are utilized by the body for various functions such as breaking down the fibrin proteins that surround tumors allowing them to be recognized and destroyed by the immune system.
+- Systemic enzyme therapy– this involves taking large doses of proteolytic (protein dissolving) enzymes on an empty stomach at various times throughout the day.
+The enzymes are utilized by the body for various functions, including breaking down the fibrin proteins that surround tumors allowing them to be recognized and destroyed by the immune system.
 Read more about enzyme therapy

 - Cannabis Oil- research has shown that PR+, HER2-positive, and triple-negative breast cancers can be effectively treated with cannabis oil.
 The protocols recommended by those who have worked with patients recommend oils with higher THC-to-CBD ratios, often around 4:1 for this particular type of breast cancer.
 Read more about cannabis oil with this post.

 - Supplements that build up the Natural Killer Cells of the body

 Testimonial of treating triple negative breast cancer naturally